fixie-ai/ai-jsx/readme.md

 ## About AI.JSX

 AI.JSX is a framework for building AI applications using Javascript and JSX.
-With AI.JSX, you can easily orchestrate multiple Large Language Model (LLM) calls expressed as modular, reusable components, and interweave UI components with your AI components.
-This means you can rely on the LLM to construct your UI dynamically from a set of provided React components.
+With AI.JSX, you get great tools for prompt engineering and can have the LLM render React components in its response (instead of only text).
+This means you can provide a set of React components and let the LLM construct your UI dynamically at runtime.
 AI.JSX also provides native support for tools, Document Question & Answering, and much more.

 AI.JSX can be used to create standalone LLM applications that can be deployed anywhere Node.js is supported, or it can be used as part of a larger React application.